Under Testing – Official Launch Coming Soon

 06

-Any business relying on timely delivery of goods to customers benefits from financial protection.
+Any agricultural business relying on rural assets benefits from financial protection.

 Operational Triggers Where Rural Insurance Is Critical

-• If your business relies on timely delivery of consignments
+• If your business relies on livestock or poultry

-• If contracts, vendors, or clients require transit insurance for compliance
+• If contracts, buyers, or lenders require Rural Insurance for compliance

-• If your business cannot afford supply chain disruption due to transit incidents
+• If your business cannot afford income disruption due to agricultural losses

 Special Scenarios Where Rural Insurance Becomes Mandatory